godu/Redis-chat-CLI/README.md

 - '/exit' : exit application
 - '/channel channel' : go to *channel* channel
-* '/nick nickname' : change your nickname for *nickname*
+- '/nick nickname' : change your nickname for *nickname*
+- '/list' : list of open channel and their remaining messages